 4) you don't focus on the negative

-It’s a sad fact but we tend to focus on negative things in life.
+It's a sad fact, but we tend to focus on negative things in life.
 Your successes stop giving you joy after a couple of days.
 We lose sight of our achievements.
 Your language log will keep on reminding you about them!

 Tracking is a powerful tool in language learning.
 It would be a shame not to take advantage of it.
-Of course, you don’t have to go over the top.
-It’s enough that you start tracking elements which are the most important to you.
+Of course, you don't have to go over the top.
+It's enough that you start tracking elements that are the most important to you.